tanzu-build/jenkins/README.md

 ## How to use

 1. build the images for the agent to run `tanzu cli`:
-- if using self signed certificates for your registry add the ca to the stack of your builder (link here)
+- if using self signed certificates for your registry add the Custom CA to the stack of your builder
 - build and push the image for the DIND with `tanzu cli`, change <YOUR REGISTRY> to match the registry to push the image to:
 ```
 cd Image